Taking AP Exams in 2021

 Why are some AP Exams not offered by my test center?

-India test centers don’t administer certain AP Exams (like Computer Science Principles, Seminar, Research), because students must be enrolled in the course at their school and will likely sit for these exams at school as well.
-Some test centers may not offer other exams because they may not have the equipment necessary to administer them, such as computers or recording devices for the language exams and Music Theory.
+India test centers don’t administer certain AP Exams (like AP Computer Science Principles, AP Seminar, AP Research), because students must be enrolled in the course at their school and will likely sit for these exams at school as well.
+Some test centers may not offer other exams because they may not have the equipment or resources necessary to administer them, such as computers or recording devices for the language exams and AP Music Theory.

 Can I retake an AP Exam in the same year?